DS 64 Lost or Stolen Passport Replacement Application Form

 Download the interactive PDF DS64 which can be filled out on your computer here.

-DS-64 Lost or Stolen Passport Step by Step Guide
+DS-64 Lost or Stolen Passport a Step by Step Guide

 Form DS-64 Identifying Information: